mokkabonna/inquirer-autocomplete-prompt/README.md

 **Source** will be called with previous answers object and the current user input each time the user types, it **must** return a promise.

-**Source** will be called once at at first before the user types anything with **null** as the value.
+**Source** will be called once at at first before the user types anything with **undefined** as the value.
 If a new search is triggered by user input it maintains the correct order, meaning that if the first call completes after the second starts, the results of the first call are never displayed.

 **suggestOnly** is default **false**.
 Setting it to true turns the input into a normal text input.
 Meaning that pressing enter selects whatever value you currently have.
 And pressing tab autocompletes the currently selected value in the list.
 This way you can accept manual input instead of forcing a selection from the list.